mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 data key
    A key used to encrypt and decrypt BSON values.
-Data keys are encrypted with a key management service (AWS KMS) and stored within a document in the MongoDB key vault collection (see `Key vault collection schema for data keys`_ for a description of the datakey document).
+Data keys are encrypted with a key management service (AWS KMS) and stored within a document in the MongoDB key vault collection (see `Key vault collection schema for data keys`_ for a description of the data key document).
 Therefore, a client needs access to both
    MongoDB and the external KMS service to utilize a data key.

 MongoDB key vault collection